 On March 22, 2024, the Board, by Resolution No. 2024-015, approved award of Contract No. 2023-F-073, San Francisco Ferry Terminal Physical Security Improvements to Valentine Corporation, of San Rafael, CA in the amount of \$797,369.
 The District issued a Notice to Proceed (NTP) effective May 1, 2024, and preconstruction conference was held on May 8, 2024.
 The Contractor is preparing submittals and work plans in preparation for performing site work.
 On June 3, 2024, the Contractor mobilized equipment and materials and set up temporary fencing.
 The Contractor finalized field measurements and verifications for the overhead coil grille gate anchorages, finalized the shop drawings, and ordered the gates.
 On June 5, 2024, the Contractor began demolition of the existing concrete barrier planter and round fencing at the terminal's west side and began work on the new concrete barrier planters.
 On August 2, 2024, the Contractor completed the concrete barrier planter construction and planter landscaping.
 On the same day, the SFFT west construction staging area at terminal west was cleared and opened to the public.
 On August 5, 2024, the Contractor began partial topping slab demolition for the overhead gate post installation.
-The electrical subcontractor is relocating existing electrical conduit and conductors that interfere with the work and installing new electrical conduit and conductors.
-Fabrication of the new security bollards and gate posts is ongoing.
+Unmarked utilities were encountered during the demolition which interfere with the installation of one of the new gate posts.
+The electrical subcontractor is continuing work installing new electrical conduit and conductors for the work.
+Fabrication of the new security bollards and gate posts is complete.
+The Contractor completed installing all of the new security bollards and 4 of the 6 new gate posts.
+On October 7, 2024, the electrical subcontractor began work installing new conduit and conductors to replace the existing conduit and conductors that interfere with the new gate post.
+The work was completed on October 14, 2025.
+On October 18, 2024, the Contractor completed installing the 2 remaining gate posts.
+On October 31, 2024, the overhead gate subcontractor began installation of overhead gates from the east side.
+On November 8, 2024, the Contractor began installation of security wall panels at the terminal east.
+The panel installation work was completed on December 18, 2024.
+On December 31, 2024, the Contractor began painting the overhead gate frames, the installed bollard caps, and anchor bolts of the security wall frames.